cmsamaaa/ndi-tap-2023/README.md

 During the testing, the application automatically swaps to a test database, such that the production database will be left untouched.
 Seed data is created at the start of the test and dropped at the end of testing.

+### Code Coverage

+As mentioned in the [Unit Test](#unit-test) section, a code coverage report is generated at the end of the CI workflow, which can be downloaded from the workflow summary tab.
+A code coverage allowed me to write unit tests that covers all possible segments of the code, ensuring that all request and responses are submitted and returned as intended.

 ### Containerise (Docker)